madlambda/nash/README.md

 λ> ./daemon >[1] "unix:///tmp/syslog.sock"
 ```

+**For safety, there's no `eval` or `string/tilde expansion` or `command substitution` in Nash.**

 To assign command output to a variable exists the '<=' operator.
 See the example
 below:
 ```sh
 fullpath <= realpath $path | xargs -n echo echo $fullpath
 ```
+The symbol '<=' redirects the stdout of the command or function invocation in the
+right-hand side to the variable name specified.

 If you want the command output splited into an array, use the IFS
 special variable to store the delimiter (like bash, but use a list